ITM Library Newsletter 2012

-You can now also access the library resources from outside the ITM campuses via E-Library login for ITM staff and students, using your personal ITM account
+You can also access the library resources from outside the ITM campuses via E-Library login for ITM staff and students, using your personal ITM account.

-While e-journals have been outshining the traditional printed editions for more than 10 years now, until recently e-books were relatively rare in our collection.
-The ITM Library has now acquired a substantial number of digital books, either on a title per title selection base, or as part of large e-book package deals such as SpringerLink or Ebrary.
+While e-journals have been outshining the traditional printed editions for over 10 years now, until recently e-books were relatively rare in our collection.
+Since 2010 the ITM Library has acquired a substantial number of digital books, either on a title per title purchase base, or as part of large e-book package deals such as SpringerLink or Ebrary.

 SPRINGERLINK BIOMEDICAL AND LIFE SCIENCES AND MEDICINE E-BOOKS COLLECTION FOR THE YEARS 2005-2010, CONTAINING SEVERAL THOUSANDS OF E-BOOKS NOW AVAILABLE TO ITM.
 TITLES INCLUDE: